Agrigento and its surroundings

 Pindar, Pythian XII: For Midas of Acragas Flute-Playing

-The Rhodes-Gela colony of Akrágas, which is by the sea, was founded in 580 BC.
-It was one of the most monumental ancient Greek cities.
+The polis of Akrágas, which is by the sea, was founded by Greek settlers from Rhodes and Gela in 580 BC.
+It was one of the most monumental ancient Greek cities in Sicily and Magna Graecia.
 Its temples, which render the surrounding rocky hills strikingly beautiful, were built in order to create a sacred crown visible from a distance to those who approached the city from the sea or the countryside.
 Despite having been struck by catastrophic human actions, Agrigento still shows traces of its old splendour.
 Thus, it is a privileged place for studying the features of Greek architecture.